Lupin3000/RGB-Matrix-LED/README.md

 ## Execute games

-All games are started very similar:
+All games are started very in same way:

 ```shell
 # run Pong